chromeos/chromeos.dev/site/en/posts/chromeos-110-release.md

 date: 2023-02-16
 ---

-ChromeOS 110 was released for beta on January 12, 2023 and reached stable release on February 9, 2023.
+ChromeOS 110 was released for beta on January 12, 2023 and is now starting to roll out to stable.
 This new iteration of ChromeOS brings with it a number of security fixes, alongside features such as faster parental approvals, enhanced Bluetooth call quality, and improved assistive feedback.

 ## Channel labeling: easily see which channel you're on